eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 The first of these policies is the default and will be applied if the Attestation Provider does not provide an embedded disclosure policy for an attestation.

-For expressing conditions on Relying Parties, an embedded disclosure policy will refer to information included in the Relying Party registration certificate or the access certificate provided to the Wallet Unit by the Relying Party.
-Note that Relying Party registration certificates and access certificates are signed and hence the information they contain is authenticated.
+For expressing conditions on Relying Parties, an embedded disclosure policy will refer to information included in the access certificate provided to the Wallet Unit by the Relying Party.
+Note that access certificates are signed and hence the information they contain is authenticated.

 Wallet Units, as well as the mechanisms used for defining and evaluating policies, will provide support for at least policies 2. and 3. above.
 The Commission will ensure a technical specification is created that specifies how these policies will be formatted.